writethedocs/www/docs/blog/2021-community-kickoff.rst

 Other community updates
 -----------------------

-We have lots of things going on with our Portland conference currently.
-Check out the `Portland Call for Proposals page <https://www.writethedocs.org/conf/portland/2021/cfp/#submit-your-proposal>`_ for more details about what we are looking for.
-Remember to submit your talk by **January 25th**.
+We have shared our high-level community stats for the past 4 years, and will continue to do it each year going forward.
+You can view our 2020 stats on our blog at :doc:`/write-the-docs-2020-stats`.

+We're still accepting `talk proposals <https://www.writethedocs.org/conf/portland/2021/cfp/#submit-your-proposal>`_ for our virtual Portland conference, April 25-27.
+Especially if you've not been able to attend due to travel logistics, or if you've not spoken before we'd love to hear your voice.
+**Tell us your ideas by the January 25**, and if accepted, put together a 30 min talk video by the end of March.

 If you need feedback or help with your talk proposal, some of our meetups are hosting a `proposal workshop <https://www.meetup.com/Write-The-Docs-PDX/events/275331733/>`_.